aerni/statamic-livewire-forms/README.md

 ## Themes

-Themes allow you to customize the style and logic of your form views.
+Themes allow you to fully customize each individual form view.
 You may have any number of themes.

-If a view doesn't exist in the theme applied to a form, it will fall back to the default theme set in `config/livewire-forms.php`.
+### Creating a theme

 Use the `livewire-forms:theme` command to create a new theme: